 Packaging is just packaging, right?
-Ultimately, it's the end product and just the end product that matters to the customer, and packaging is just a means of getting it to them safely, is it not?
+You may be thinking—it's really only the end product that matters to the customer, and the packaging it comes in is just a means of getting it to them safely, is it not?

 Listen.
-At Real Thread, we don't just print t-shirts, we love t-shirts, and we believe they're a powerful medium for conveying a brand message.
-That being said, we also know that there are other factors that go into telling that message, and an important one is packaging design.
+At Real Thread, we don't just print custom t-shirts, we love t-shirts, and we believe they're a powerful medium for conveying a brand message.
+That being said, we think that the way they are packaged and delivered can communicate a lot about the precious cargo inside.

 Let's take a look at why packaging is important to branding, and look at some tips for nailing your t-shirt packaging –– while looking at some beautiful and inspiring examples along the way.